eclipse-thingweb/playground/examples/td/12-uri-variables/README.txt

-This folder contains examples regarding the use of URI variables in Thing Descriptions.
+This category contains examples regarding the use of URI variables in Thing Descriptions.